Public Panel Event and Leadership Training

 Six cities across Canada already agreed to host EcoHack-a-City events in 2021.

-Now the City of Halifax will be hosting the next event on May 17, 2022 to discuss the challenges and solutions related to the theme: Climate Resiliency Retrofits for Residential Buildings.
+The City of Halifax hosted an event on May 17, 2022 to discuss the challenges and solutions related to the theme: Climate Resiliency Retrofits for Residential Buildings.

 Are you a project lead or program manager working for a municipality, a business or a NGO and are looking to take part in the training?